|Course Number:||CRIMLJUS 3630|

 - Develop and improve research and writing skills.

-Consider a career in CJ that deals specifically with juveniles.
+- Consider a career in Criminal Justice that deals specifically with juveniles.